 That mad rush to pack your suitcase at 1AM because you are too disorganised do it earlier.
 Sound familiar?
 We’ve all been through it in years gone by, but with our phones now being multi-purpose tools for all occasions, has that suitcase shed a few pounds?

 At Three, we want you to Go Roam, and explore the great continents.
-With Feel at Home you can use your phone abroad in up to 50 destinations (with another 10 coming in June), covering 86% of all trips from the UK.
+With Feel at Home you can use your phone abroad in up to 71 destinations, covering 86% of all trips from the UK.
 So with the world at your feet, it helps if you don’t have to pack your entire home into your suitcase.

 Here are some of the things that our phone has basically replaced.